• Skip to primary navigation

 • 3 garlic cloves minced

-• 100 g ampalaya bitter melon, deseeded and sliced
+• 1 cup ampalaya bitter melon, about 3½ ounces, deseeded and sliced

-• 1 long eggplant cut in to 4 parts
+• 1 long eggplant cut into 4 parts

 • 2 tomatoes quartered (optional)